Have Her Convert?

 - commit to observe all the Torah's commandments

 Further, a conversion must be motivated for the sincere purpose of getting close to God and His Torah, not for ulterior motives.
 Thus, your friend would have to embrace Judaism and the Torah for its own sake, not in order to marry you.
 She should have the exact same desire to convert even with you entirely out of the picture.

 If your friend studies Judaism and feels it is right for her, she would then approach an Orthodox conversion court and explain her situation.
 The court would then decide if it feels she is a sincere candidate for conversion.
 If yes, she would begin the lengthy process of studying and practicing to become a true convert.

 Of course, to have a successful relationship, you will also need a high level of appreciation and commitment to Judaism.
 Perhaps you could begin your own study program to discover how Torah values enhance our lives and form the bedrock of civilization.

-You should endeavor to live near a Jewish community which has adult education programs, rabbis you can consult with, Shabbat hospitality programs, etc.
+You should endeavor to live near a Jewish community which has adult education programs, rabbis you can consult with, and Shabbat hospitality programs.

-Also, you should get a basic Jewish library started in your home.
+Also, you should acquire a basic Jewish library for your home.